 Personal injury claims involving allegations of alcohol intoxications can be very complicated and difficult to litigate, which is why lawmakers dedicated a separate chapter of legislation to handle the so-called dram shop liability claims.

-Our Philadelphia dram shop and liquor liability attorney at the Dan Doyle Law Group explains that such claims require careful analysis to determine what policies may apply to hold the responsible parties liable for their actions or lack of action.
+Our Philadelphia dram shop and liquor liability lawyer at the Dan Doyle Law Group explains that such claims require careful analysis to determine what policies may apply to hold the responsible parties liable for their actions or lack of action.

 Drunk people can do much damage, from operating a vehicle – a potential weapon of mass destruction – while overly intoxicated to assaulting other people at nightclubs, bars, and restaurants.

 We invited our best dram shop and liquor liability lawyers in Pennsylvania to spell out how a plaintiff (victim of a wrongful or negligent act caused by an overly intoxicated person) can establish liability against a liquor licensee.

 By only suing the drunk person who caused your injuries, your compensation will be limited and not sizeable enough to cover all of your damages and losses.
 Bringing a lawsuit against both the overly intoxicated person and the liquor licensee who served this person alcoholic beverages, on the other hand, can significantly increase the value of your claim.
 This section of law is called dram shop and liquor liability.

 “In order to prove dram shop and liquor liability, you need to establish two elements as part of your personal injury or premises liability claim,” explains our experienced dram shop and liquor liability lawyer in Philadelphia and elsewhere in Pennsylvania.

 Do note, however, that your personal injury or premises liability claim would not be successful if you merely established that alcoholic beverages were served to a particular person and/or that this person was intoxicated at the time of the accident or incident that left you injured.